Karturbis/atlantica/readme.md

 At the moment functional:

 Open menu:
-    Create new game,\n
+    Create new game,
-    load old game,\n
+    load old game,
-    remove game,\n
+    remove game,
     close menu

-Go in every direction.
+Go in every direction,
-Rest (does no really do anything yet).
-Pickup items.
-Equip items, unequip items.
-Drop Items.
-List inventory.
-Quit (saves the game and exits).
-Inspect (See all items in current Chunk). help (print all available commands) eat (removes item from inventory and adds nutrition value of item to saturation value of the player)
+rest (does no really do anything yet), pickup items, equip items, unequip items, drop Items, list inventory, quit (saves the game and exits), inspect (See all items in current Chunk), help (print all available commands), eat (removes item from inventory and adds nutrition value of item to saturation value of the player).

+Currently the main part of contributes goes to language_handler_de and terminal_handler.